raychungno1/leetcode-practice/solutions/3sum.md

 <details>
 <summary><b>Brute Force</b></summary>

-Use a triple-loop to iterate through each index of the array, makine sure that indecies are not repeated multiple times when iterating.
+Use a triple-loop to iterate through each index of the array, making sure that indexes are not repeated multiple times when iterating.

 Inside the for loop, check if the values at all 3 indexes add up to 0; if they do, sort the values, and add the resulting triplet a HashSet (this is done to remove duplicates).